Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 # Clear Containers known differences and limitations

-As Intel® Clear Containers utilises Virtual Machines (VM) to enhance security and isolation of container workloads, the `cc-runtime` has a number of differences and limitations when compared with the standard Docker runtime - `runc`.
-Some of these limitations have potential solutions, whereas others exist due to fundamentally different architectural differences generally related to the use of Virtual Machines.
+As Intel® Clear Containers utilises Virtual Machines (VM) to enhance security and isolation of container workloads, the `cc-runtime` has a number of differences and limitations when compared with the standard Docker runtime, `runc`.
+Some of these limitations have potential solutions, whereas others exist due to fundamental architectural differences generally related to the use of VMs.

-The Clear Container runtime launches each container within its own hardware isolated virtual machine.
-And each virtual machine has its own kernel.
-Due to this higher degree of isolation, there are certain container capabilities that cannot be supported.
+The Clear Container runtime launches each container within its own hardware isolated VM, and each VM has its own kernel.
+Due to this higher degree of isolation, there are certain container capabilities that cannot be supported or are implicitly enabled via the VM.

-The below sections describe in brief the known limitations, and where applicable further link off to the relevant open Issues or pages with more detailed information.
+The below sections describe in brief the known limitations, and where applicable further links off to the relevant open Issues or pages with more detailed information.

 ## Pending items